What is Los Caminos Antiguos Scenic and Historic Byway?

-The coniferous forest along this mountain stretch of Byway are home to many small mammals and songbirds.
+The coniferous forest along this mountain stretch of the Byway are home to many small mammals and songbirds.
 In winter, these habitats are buried under a deep blanket of snow.
-CO Hwy 17, 1/4 mile south of mile market 8.
+CO Hwy 17, near mile marker 8.

-As the Byway does a switchback high above Conejos Canyon, the overlook wayside site provides an unbelievably beautiful view.
-The Byway then drops off the mountain and follows the Rio Conejos through the montane forest of ponderosa pine and aspen, out onto the dry Valley floor.
-CO Hwy 17 mile maker 14, 24 miles southwest of Antonito.
+As the byway does a switchback high above Conejos Canyon, the overlook wayside site provides an unbelievably beautiful view.
+The byway then drops off the mountain and follows the Rio Conejos through the montane forest of ponderosa pine and aspen, out onto the dry Valley floor.
+CO Hwy 17, mile marker 14, 24 miles southwest of Antonito.

 Conejos River Canyon Bighorn Release Area.
 Look for deer and bighorn sheep in areas along the Conejos, west of Antonito.
 Once out on the Valley floor, the habitat changes dramatically.
 Pronghorn antelope replace deer and elk in some of the dry high-desert habitats along the road, On CO Hwy 17, southwest of Antonito.

 The Ruins of the San Isidro Church in Las Mesitas, Colorado.
-Built in 1878, destroyed by fire in 1975.
-Along CO Hwy 17, Between miles markets 32 and 34, 6.8 miles southwest of Antonito.
-Driving, hiking or floating river corridors you might see golden eagles, songbirds, woodpeckers, waterfowl, shorebirds, beavers, deer and porcupines.
+Built in 1878, destroyed by fire in 1975. sits along CO Hwy 17, between miles marker 32 and 34, 6.8 miles southwest of Antonito.
+While driving, hiking or floating river corridors you might see golden eagles, songbirds, woodpeckers, waterfowl, shorebirds, beavers, deer and porcupines.

 The water table here abuts hard, volcanic formations creating warm natural springs and streams.
-In the winder of 1807 Lieutenant Zebulon Pike built a small stockade nearby, now a National and Historic Landmark, where the warm springs thawed the frozen Conejos River, assuring a water supply.
-Located northeast of Sanford, CR 20 &CR Y. Side trip from Manassa.
+In the winter of 1807 Lieutenant Zebulon Pike built a small stockade nearby, now a National and Historic Landmark, where the warm springs thawed the frozen Conejos River, assuring a water supply.
+Located northeast of Sanford, CR 20 & CR Y. A side trip from Manassa.

 Visit the Jack Dempsey Museum in Manassa, then explore the Sego Springs State Wildlife Area.
-Sego, 3 miles east of Manassa on CO 142, then .5 miles north on dirt access road.
-Colorado Division of Wildlife.
+Sego Springs is 3 miles east of Manassa on CO 142, then .5 miles north on a dirt access road.

 The Zapata Falls Picnic Area gives an outstanding view of the immense San Luis Valley floor.
 Take a short, steep hike through the pinon-juniper forest to the impressive natural falls along Zapata Creek.
-CO Hwy 150 at mile marker 10.5, five miles south of the Great Sand Dunes National Park and Preserve.
-Watch for the Zapata Falls Recreation Area sign on the east side of the highway.
-Take the improved gravel road to the parking area at the falls trailhead.
+Take CO Hwy 150 at mile marker 10.5, five miles south of the Great Sand Dunes National Park and Preserve, watch for the Zapata Falls Recreation Area sign on the east side of the highway, take the improved gravel road to the parking area at the falls trailhead.
 Then take the short trek to see Zapata Falls.
-The easy hike from the parking lot to the falls is rewarded with a spectacular 40 foot waterfall located in a seep, narrow crevice.
-This waterfall can be enjoyed year round and is just as beautiful when it is frozen.
+The easy hike from the parking lot to the falls is rewarded with a spectacular 40 foot waterfall located in a steep, narrow crevice.
+This waterfall can be enjoyed year-round and is just as beautiful when it is frozen.
 The entrance to the crevice is accessible by walking through a stream, climbing a small ladder and walking through a gorge.
-There are picnic areas and restrooms in the day use area.
+There are picnic areas and restrooms available in the day use area.

 The historic Zapata Ranch is a National Historic Site with an old stagecoach station.
 This riparian area is a birder’s paradise, especially during spring and fall migrations.
-CO Hwy 150 at mile marker 12. five miles south of the Great Sand Dunes National Park and Preserve.
+Take CO Hwy 150 at mile marker 12, five miles south of the Great Sand Dunes National Park and Preserve.
 This 103,000 acre ranch is a working cattle and bison ranch that is managed privately but open to the public through prearranged guided tours and ranch vacations.
-Cattle and Bison roam the high desert grasslands in managed grazing patters to conserve and enhance cultural resources.
+Cattle and bison roam the high desert grasslands in managed grazing patterns to conserve and enhance cultural resources.
 Two ranches comprise the property, the Medano Ranch and the Zapata Ranch, and both are on the National Register of Historic Places.

 Just to the north of Zapata Ranch is the Great Sand Dunes National Park and Preserve.
 Plan to spend a morning, afternoon or all day.
 Bring binoculars, a camera, water and some sunscreen.
 The Great Sand Dunes have the distinction of being the tallest dunes in North America and offers fun for families and outdoor enthusiasts.
 In addition to dunes, there are trails, camping, educational programs, art exhibits, special event programming, a gift shop, towering peaks and wonderful wildlife watching opportunities.
 Unique to the park are insect species found nowhere else in the world and some of the oldest known archaeological sites in North America.
 If you have a 4WD vehicle, ask Park Rangers about traveling the Medano Pass 4WD road into the heart of the Sangre de Cristo Range of the Rio Grande National Forest.

-Los Caminos Antiguos byway explores the wide and flat expanse of the valley floor that served as a gateway into Colorado for Spanish explorers arriving from the south.
+Los Caminos Antiguos Scenic and Historic Byway explores the wide and flat expanse of the valley floor that served as a gateway into Colorado for Spanish explorers arriving from the south.
 As a result, the state’s oldest communities are found here.
 The historic byway takes you through the heart of the Sangre de Cristo National Heritage Area and its rich historic, cultural and natural resources.
 Enjoy alpine views of the magnificent Sangre de Cristo Range along the way.

 Thinking of taking a ride along the Los Caminos Antiguos Scenic and Historic Byway see the itineraries here: